conceptofproof/conceptofproof.github.io/_posts/2016-07-22-prime-time-to-hit-the-switch.md

 - Any analog input (Capacitor, potentiometer, temp sensors or photo-resistors are all great)
 - Any LCD display (at least 16 x 2) I used [LCM1602C]
 - You can power it from 9v battery or USB cable.
+- 10k ohm step down resitors

 The circuit looks as follows:

 ![component view](https://raw.githubusercontent.com/CodeMuz/arduino-projects/master/Extra/Prime_Number_Game/component_vie.png)

-For you to play around with I've prototyped the board using circuits.io [here](https://circuits.io/circuits/2458049-prime-number-guesser)
+For you to play around with I've prototyped the board using circuits.io [here](https://circuits.io/circuits/2458049-prime-number-guesser).

 The source code is available to [download](https://github.com/CodeMuz/arduino-projects/blob/master/Extra/Prime_Number_Game/primegame.ino) from github under CC BY SA 3.0.